by Sharon Green-Golden, BA, CRCST, CER, SME, FCS

 During the period I was President of the International Association of Healthcare Central Service Materiel Management (IAHCSMM) earlier this decade, we developed some additional certifications beyond IAHCSMM’s Certified Registered Central Sterile Technician (CRCSP) curriculum.
 After all, if we want more respect as healthcare professionals – we need to earn it.
 If patient safety truly is our priority, there can be no training shortcuts.

-Speaking for myself, I wouldn’t mind seeing even more states require SPD accreditation.
+Speaking for myself, I am in favor of certification and I look forward to the day all fifty states require this for patient safety.
 After all, my hairdresser is licensed.
 And if she messes up, my hair will always grow back!

 I also strongly believe that sterile processing standards should be consistently rigorous around the world.
 That means everyone needs to be looking at the same, best information – namely the manufacturers’ IFUs.